Penyrheol

 A marriage took place on the 6th April 1767 between William Prosser bach and Judith Morgan at Mamhilad church, after the wedding they lived at Gelli.
 They had several children, James baptised in December 1769; William in February 1771; Edward July 1774; Thomas 1776; Philip December 1779, and Richard May 1782.

 In 1798 Judith Prosser paid land tax for Gelli.
-In 1806 Thomas Prosser was the constable for Gelli for his lease and he was mentioned again on the 1821 Barony of Abergavenny survey.
+In 1806 Thomas Prosser was the constable for Gelli for his lease, he was mentioned again on the 1821 Barony of Abergavenny survey.

 When Thomas died in 1834 the tenancy passed to Jacob Prosser, he is the constable in 1837 and in 1840 he holds the lease of land for lives called Gelly.

-The 1841 tithe says Jacob is paying £1 3s 10d to the rector and the owner is the Earl of Abergavenny.
+The 1841 tithe says Jacob Prosser is paying £1 3s 10d to the rector, the owner being the Earl of Abergavenny.

 The 1841 census “on the main road between the road from Penpellenny to Goytre Hall.”
 Jacob Prosser 35 farmer, Mary 30, Lewis 5, William 3, Thomas 1.